mdeguzis/RetroRig/README.md

 there are many pro's and con's to using Ubuntu, all of which are understandable.
 You can't appease everyone!

+## ROMs

+ROMs for emualtors are not provided for legal reasons.
+Due to gray areas with BIOS files, they will not be provided for emulators that require them (e.g. pcsx, pcsx2).
+Please do not request these items be added.

 ## Installation